 1 Information on this page is as at December 31, 2024.
-This overview is a selection of funds managed or advised by Aguila Capital, primarily funds in active distribution.
-It does not costitute an exhaustive list.
-For more details, please refer to our sustainability disclosures, reports and sustainability-related publications or reach out to our sales representatives.
-Wiebeck, A., Arndt, B., 2023: "Lifetime avoided emissions".
+2 Wiebeck, A., Arndt, B., 2023: "Lifetime avoided emissions."
 The baseline for the calculation has been set to the IEA World Energy Outlook 2022 and will be reviewed every three to five years.
 BRR funds invest in entities already accounted for in the total lifetime avoided emission calculation, so their values are not distinct.
 3 This fund co-invests in data centers with Aquila Group and AQ Compute.
-Expected power capacity figures based on completion of all phases of the AQ OSL project.
+4 Expected power capacity figures based on completion of all phases of the AQ OSL project.
 Currently, only the first phase (6 MW IT capacity) is operational.
 Figures are subject to change.
-This fund is closed.
+5 This fund is closed.

 6 Forest Stewardship Council.
+7 Programme for the Endorsement of Forest Certification.